The Reason For Every Injury You’ve Ever Had, In One Blog.

 20 year old female who does an hour of yoga each day, eats a well balanced diet with plenty of anti-inflammatory foods, and sleeps 8 hrs.

 50 year old man who sits at a desk 10 hours a day, is super stress at home, grabs takeaway each day because he doesn’t have time to cook, slept 4 hrs and had to chug 2 cups of coffee to make it to the morning at 6am.

 They are both starting with very different loads each day.
 Which one do you think is more likely to hurt their back doing deadlifts in the gym?

 If you can empty as much out of your baseline stressor before you hit the gym (morning/night or anytime in between) you can smash your workout and walk out feeling great.
 You wake up feeling good the next day and are well on your way to hitting your health and wellness goals.

-Over time you can increase your capacity so that instead of having your bucket filled up an 20% from a workout is enough to send you into a pain spiral.
+Over time you can increase your capacity so that instead of having your bucket filled up from a moderate workout and send you into a pain spiral.
 You can have 50% extra stress to put on your body before you feel anything.